Review of Very Low Carb Diet and High Protein Weight Loss Plan

 Dr. Atkins’ New Diet Revolution, by Dr. Robert C. Atkins, M.D.

 In fairness, the Atkins diet has been unfairly painted as an “all cheeseburgers, no vegetables” plan.
 True, the early “induction” phase (2 weeks) drastically restricts carbohydrate consumption – a few leafy greens and no fruit – but then more carbs are allowed.
-So within 6 months you may end up eating a reasonable amount of carbohydrates, even though the diet counsels you to avoid certain crab-foods, like white breads, white potatoes, and white rice, forever.
+So within 6 months you may end up eating a reasonable amount of carbohydrates, even though the diet counsels you to avoid certain carb-foods, like white breads, white potatoes, and white rice, forever.

 Even so, the criticisms of leading dietary bodies and weight loss experts imply that this high protein plan is yet another fad diet.